MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/DEMO_Lab1_Ex1_Sensitive_Information_Types.md

 1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Joni's password should be provided by your lab hosting provider.
+1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+The admin's password should be provided by your lab hosting provider.

 1. Expand **Data classification** from the left pane and select **Classifiers**

 1. If a **What is data classification?** message is displayed, select **Close**.

 1. Select **Sensitive info types** from the top pane.

-   >**Hint:** If **Sensitive info types** doesn't appear in the Purview portal, then it's possible Joni's permissions update to Compliance Admin in the earlier lab has not updated in your browser.
-You may have to sign-out and sign-in as JoniS.

 1. On the **Sensitive info types** tab select **+ Create sensitive info type** to open the wizard for a new sensitive information type.